PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Materials and methods

 After EA, the EEG trials are whitened, i.e., the average spatial covariance matrix becomes the identity matrix.
 Since EA is also performed in each source domain, EEG data distributions from different users become more consistent.
+Note that other alignment approaches may also be used~\cite{Pan2025}.

 \item \emph{Data augmentation}, which increases the diversity of the calibration data.
-We use data multiplication (Scale) for data augmentation, which scales the amplitude of an EEG trial $X$ by a coefficient close to 1~\cite{Freer2020}:
+We use a simple scaling-based data augmentation that multiplies the amplitude of an EEG trial $X$ by a coefficient close to 1~\cite{Freer2020}: